 Creativity has many benefits for good health.
 It is a joyful natural habit from our passions, hobbies, and ideas.
 It is using the imagination to transform an idea into work.
-Sometimes, we are frequently busy creating but in a robotic way and tend to forget or see the motivation behind each of our creations.
+Sometimes, we are often busy creating but in a robotic way and tend to forget or see the motivation behind each of our creations.

 The Benefits of Creativity

 I am a left-hander, and I am not too sure if indeed we are good at problem-solving…lol.
 However, creativity does help stay connected with learning and curious about new things in life.
 It is where I get my daily dose of happiness.

-Creativity helps to produce and develop ideas more often.
+Creativity helps produce and develop ideas more often.

 Creativity requires an inner connection between our thoughts and beliefs.
 The more we create, the often we discover our desires habits and impulses.
 The process of creating, whether that be dancing, painting, singing or writing, is good for us.

 There are mental and physical benefits from creatively expressing ideas and sharing those ideas with the world.
 In a world of overexposure to communications and social media, when we are always being forced to consume information, using your talent to create or share will benefit your life.

 Creative activities like writing, photography, painting, and other activities are rewarding hobbies that lower stress levels and make you feel mentally clear.
 Using your imagination and ideas to create gives the brain a break from daily thoughts.
 Creativity teaches you attention to detail.

-A one-hour visit to the art museum, for example, could help in processing thoughts and feelings.
+A one-hour visit to the art museum could help in processing thoughts and feelings.
 The simple act of viewing art gives pleasure.
 It triggers dopamine in the same area that recognizes romantic love.

 Creative activities like writing, photography, and painting are rewarding hobbies that lower stress level and make you feel mentally clear.

 Writing is not comfortable.
 It could leave you emotionally tired pretty easy.
 Nevertheless, it is medicine.
 It has healing power.